UURAGE/ScenarioEditor/doc/CONFIG_TUTORIAL.md

 ### Per

-If a property or parameter has the per-statement scope, its value can be specified per statement for each statement type.
+If a property or parameter has the statement scope `per`, its value can be specified per statement for each statement type.
-This is the default scope for parameters, parameters can't have the `independent` scope.
+This is the default scope for parameters, parameters can't have the `independent` statement scope.

 ### Per-player, per-computer and per-situation